Authorized Breyer® Model Horse Dealer

 There are some Breyer model horses painted in what are referred to as decorator or woodgrain colors.
 The woodgrain finish is made to appear as if the horse were carved out of wood.
 Sometimes the color was light, sometimes it was dark.
 The decorator colors include Copenhagen, Florentine, Gold Charm, and Wedgewood.
 Copenhagen is a dappled blue with a glossy finish.
 Florentine is a dappled gold with a glossy finish.
 Gold Charm is a glossy metallic gold.
 Wedgewood is a matte blue.
 Typically, the manes and tails are white for all decorator Breyer model horses.
 White markings such as socks or a bald face are also common.
 Decorator and Woodgrain models are highly sought after by collectors.
 There is a variation of dapple grey known as Black Dappled.
 These models are listed as dapple grey, but have dappling that appears almost black in color.
 While not a decorator color, it is also highly sought after.

 Breyer® Companion Animals Breyer introduced the Companion Animals in 1999.
 These models are designed to compliment traditional sized and classic sized models.
-All of the Companion animals were discontinued in 2006, and it is unclear if they will be produced again.
-Companion animals included dogs, cats, goats, a Sicilian donkey, a fox, a cougar, and a wolf.

 There are two types of Breyer catalogs.
 What is referred to as the Dealer Manual is 8 ½ by 11 inches.
 These are given to Breyer dealers each year, and are also available through dealers for sale to consumers.
 What is called the Consumer Catalog or Collector Manual is the small manual that is usually found inside the Breyer box with the model horse.
 Size on these manuals have varied over the years.
 Older consumer catalogs and dealer manuals are often sought after by collectors.